SaraOlsson/project15/Edge-Impulse-Guide/README.md

 <!-- edge-impulse-az-data-forwarder --az-device HostName=P15-IoTHub-hip5m.azure-devices.net;DeviceId=az-forwarder-demo;SharedAccessKey=gBtXeA3EsUFbq4mh4M0CP9oyT0ReI3t+5FDWn7ZboQw= --az-endpoint http://localhost:7071/api/eidata --az-pnp-model dtmi:nordicsemi:eidataforward;2 -->

-2. In the condig dialog, enter the device connection string.
+2. In the config dialog, enter the device connection string.

-3. Go to Edge Impulse studio (a link will be shown in the termimal).
+3. Go to Edge Impulse studio (a link will be shown in the terminal).
 Enter a label for the data that you want to collect and press *Start sampling*

 The telemetry will be streamed also to the IoT Hub of P15 and get a PnP model attached to it.
 In the P15 portal, metrics from the data can be visualized if they are of type *Double* or *Long*.